More than 80 countries worldwide have e-Invoicing mandates and a further 50 have announced their intention to impose new or additional mandates. The

 Canada has a VAT regime, but tax fraud is low.
 The United States has no VAT regime.
 In both countries therefore, regulations are minimal.
 Despite the lack of regulatory obstacles and the many potential benefits, voluntary take-up of e-Invoicing amongst private companies has been slow.
 The OMB (Office of Management and Budget) has expressed an interest in B2G e-Invoicing, and the Federal Reserve launched an initiative under the “Business Payments Coalition” to define a technical invoicing standard and interoperability framework to fit the U.S. market.
 The model defined is an open e-Invoicing framework based loosely on the Peppol approach without major requirements or obstacles imposed by law.

-While e-Invoicing mandates may not be directly relevant to many U.S. businesses, since they apply only to domestic e-Invoices, those with operations overseas in VAT regimes must still take note.
+While e-invoicing mandates may not be directly relevant to many U.S. businesses, since they apply only to domestic e-Invoices, those with operations overseas in VAT regimes must still take note.
 Additionally, businesses in the U.S. still stand to benefit from significant cost savings and operational efficiencies by switching to fully automated electronic invoicing.

 Don't fall behind!
 Get expert e-invoicing insights delivered to your inbox (monthly)